-Janine Clark MSc, Dip Counc, Cert ED, EMDR
+Janine Eden-Riley MSc, Dip Counc, Cert ED, EMDR

 Counselling offers the client a safe, trusting and confidential space in which they can bring their concerns and fears and gain greater understanding.
 The insights gained then bring new possibilities for addressing life and moving forward in a helpful way.
 It can help us achieve our potential and live using more of our capacity so we feel more whole, integrated and present.

 My upbringing, and some of my adult life, was very challenging and I came into counselling to help me find my own path to healing but also because my experiences had forged a deep empathy and caring for people.
 I instinctively knew that people can make choices that will support their lives, and make them fulfilling, and how an effective counselling relationship can be key in the process of life.